Sondre Granaas

 Sondre Milian Granaas (born 30 August 2006) is a Norwegian professional footballer who plays as a midfielder for Molde.

 Club career

 A youth product of Stoppen, and later Mjøndalen, Granaas made his professional debut with the latter in a 0–0 Norwegian First Division draw against Åsane on 10 April 2023.

 In August 2022, he signed his first professional contract with Mjøndalen.
 By the end of 2023, he had become a key player of the first team.

 In January 2024, despite interest from several foreign European clubs, he signed for Molde in Eliteserien.

 Scoring for his debut with the historic Norwegian club, in a 5–0 win over Eide og Omegn in NM Cup on 10 April 2024, by the end of the 2024 season, he established himself as a regular member of the first team in the national league and the UEFA Conference League.

+On 29 July 2026, Granaas signed to extend his contract with the club until 2029, while his previous deal was due to expire in 2026.

 International career

 Granaas is a youth international for Norway, having played in both the 2024 UEFA European Under-19 Championship and the 2025 UEFA European Under-19 Championship with the under-19.
 In the 2025 Championship, Graanas scored twice, once against England U19 and once against Germany U19.